achinoamSho/python-course-assignments/Day02/README.md

 # Cell Culture Calculator

 I wanted to calculate how much cell suspension to transfer from one culture plate to another based on the desired confluency and plate sizes.
-I work a lot in the tissue culture room and thought it could make my lab mates life easier (and mine)
+I often work in the tissue culture room, so I made this tool to make my lab mates’ (and my own) life easier.

 ## Features
 - 3 input methods: